For Piano Academy Students and Families

 greats.
 VHS is apparently better than DVD, which is out of sync.
 Available at

-- http://www.carnegiehall.org/intro.jsp The official page of Carnegie Hall
+- https://www.carnegiehall.org/default.aspx?logo The official page of Carnegie Hall.

 - http://www.pianowomen.com/ Women at the Piano, dedicated to women concert pianists, past and present.
 Includes dates, bios for many.